Skip to main content

 cat config.yaml

 iii.
-Check that the file content is correct.
+Check whether the content of the file is correct. alt text

 2.2.
 Installation and Deployment